slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Don't lie to anybody that you are not going to kill.
 Lying is a bad idea.
 The lie is going to burn you.' -- hostage negotiator*

 <!--
+> *'The senses do not deceive; it is the judgment that deceives.' -- Goethe*
+> *'Don't attribute to malice what you can attribute to incompetence or busyness.'*
 > *'By seeming stronger than you are, perhaps through an occasional act that is reckless and bold, you can deter the enemy from attacking you.'*
 > *'The underground of the city is like what's underground in people.
 Beneath the surface, it's boiling with monsters.' -- Guillermo del Toro*
 > *'Never be mean to anybody that can hurt you by doing nothing.'*